mlswg/mls-protocol/draft-ietf-mls-protocol.md

 they were members of the group during the epoch from which the resumption key was extracted.

-MLS supports two ways to tie a new group to an existing group, illustrated in
+MLS supports two ways to tie a new group to an existing group, which are illustrated in
 {{psk-reinit}} and {{psk-branch}}.
 Reinitialization closes one group and creates a new group comprising the same members with different parameters.
 Branching starts a new group with a subset of the original